mquinson/retrogames/wiki/Scratch-the-rocket.md

 python3 target.py
 ```

-You can try to read the source code of these game but their complexity
+Do not try to read these games: they are somewhat complex and won't
-is not a good introduction to the framework.
-You could prefer the
+help you understanding how to proceed.
+Instead, prefer the eg-*.py
-eg-*.py example files that are much simpler.
+example files that are much simpler.

-Please have a look at the box example, reproduced here:
+Here is the [```eg-box.py```](https://github.com/mquinson/retrogames/blob/master/engine/eg-box.py) example:
 ``` python
 import engine